 How many people are killed/injured riding bikes?

-In 2012, 726 lost their lives in bicycle/motor vehicle crashes, just under two people every day of the year in the U.S. This is the highest number of fatalities since 2006, when 772 were killed, and a major incurease from from the 682 bicyclist fatalities reported in 2011.
+In 2013, 743 people lost their lives in bicycle/motor vehicle crashes, just under two people every day of the year in the U.S. This is the highest number of fatalities since 2006, when 772 were killed, and a major incurease from from the 682 bicyclist fatalities reported in 2011.